libxml-raku/LibXML-raku/doc/Node.md

         $node.removeChildNodes();

     This function is not specified for any DOM level: It removes all childnodes from a node in a single step.
 Other than the libxml2 function itself (xmlFreeNodeList), this function will not immediately remove the nodes from the memory.
-This saves one from getting memory violations, if there are nodes still referred to from the Perl level.
+This saves one from getting memory violations, if there are nodes still referred to from Raku.

   * baseURI ()